“Owasso tech job”

 **How could I suspect that?
 On Nov.
 14, 2019, the head of the OESC Appellate Division sent me email saying—among other things—

 Furthermore: Defamation.
-The OESC hearing officer went on the official record saying that I willingly showed up for that job.
-She knew the statement was untrue.
-She knew that refusing to follow direction from an
+The OESC hearing officer went on the official record saying that I willingly showed up for that job:

 Of course, she might have been motivated by forgetfulness.
-After a long time span making $51,000 per year as a state employee, plus a legal practice on the side, it's easy to forget what it feels like to work for a living.
+After a long time span making $51,000 per year as a state employee, plus a legal practice on the side, it's easy to forget what it feels like to struggle for a living wage.

 It's important to understand the mindset of any person ensnared in an OESC hearing.
 People representing powerful corporate interests, and more people representing a powerful government agency, are on one side.
 The job seeker who (unwittingly) signed-up-for-one-job but required-to-do-another-job is on the other side.
 This mix of many powerful people and one ordinary person is not trivial.
 For the hapless worker, it is loaded with strong emotion; mostly fear.
 The employee is in fear of a catastrophic loss of income.
 In a society where everything—including health care, housing and transportation—has a steep price tag, the loss of income towers over ordinary people.